pingcap/blog/top-car-trading-platform-chooses-scale-out-database-as-mysql-alternative.md

 In the early stages of Chehaoduo, to quickly adapt to our application development, we chose MySQL as our major database.
 However, as our business evolved, we were greatly troubled by the complication of MySQL sharding and schema changes.
 In face of this dilemma, we found an alternative database to MySQL: [TiDB](https://docs.pingcap.com/tidb/stable), an open-source, MySQL compatible database that scales out to hold massive data.

-In this post, I’ll share with you why we chose TiDB and how it empowers our application to provide better service for our customers.
+In this post, I'll share with you why we chose TiDB and how it empowers our application to provide better service for our customers.

 ## How MySQL fell short

-MySQL is a stand-alone database that doesn’t provide horizontal scalability.
+MySQL is a stand-alone database that doesn't provide horizontal scalability.
 After our data volume exceeded a certain threshold, MySQL could no longer deliver satisfactory performance.

 ### Single MySQL instance has limits